BAFTA TV Awards 2018: winners in full

 Anna Maxwell Martin – Motherland

-Daisy May Cooper – This Country
+WINNER: Daisy May Cooper – This Country

 Sharon Horgan – Catastrophe